 ESG and Impact Investing Defined

 Impact and ESG investing are similar, but not the same thing.
-Impact investing is when investors actively seek out businesses that are promoting social and environmental good, while also creating financial returns.
+Impact investing is when investors actively seek out businesses promoting social and environmental good while also creating financial returns.
 ESG investing balances the same principles of impact investing with a third-leg focus on good corporate governance.

-Both forms of ESG investing are based around sustainability ratings, which are generated by third parties and derived from things such as annual corporate sustainability reports, financial statements and other public information released by a company.
-This is an important shift as CSR performance is usually self-monitored at a company against industry benchmarks.
+Both ESG investing forms are based around sustainability ratings, which are generated by third parties and derived from things such as annual corporate sustainability reports, financial statements, and other public information released by a company.
+This is an essential shift as CSR performance is usually self-monitored at a company against industry benchmarks.

 As such, investors view sustainability scores as more trustworthy.
 These ratings, according to the Harvard Business Review, are available from firms which operate much like Moody’s, but for ESG scores.
 The current leaders in the space are Sustainalitycs, Institutional Shareholder Services, and MSCI.
 Since the space is so new, investors can often be confused by the various rating systems.
 However, following best practices for both CSR and good corporate governance should allow for a decent sustainability rating.